dermi1002/lbp_popit-color-generator/README.md

 As of now, keeping the default directories is essential for the programs functionality.

-Oncce you saved your .ncl file, you can import it to a memory editor for the PS3 and apply it in-game.
+Once you saved your .ncl file, you can import it to a memory editor for the PS3 and apply it in-game.

 ## How Cheat Codes Work